 At a high level, these 3 activities are:

 ▷ Exploring is making sure we are making ethical choices when deciding the type of recreation, vacation, volunteering or action we plan to have, so as to not endorse without knowing bad institutions, bad practices (our own included), etc. For instance relying on non-experts rating about institutions of animals in captivity is what drove Trip Advisor to finally (and thankfully) correct its course.
 It halted ticket sales to certain cruel wildlife attractions that are unfortunately still very much appreciated by the average ignorant travelers who end up endorsing criminal institutions.
+Exploring is also about knowing what to expect.

 ▷ Engaging is respecting and putting into practice what we’ve learned when preparing.
 It’s connecting with the people on site, being flexible and learning from those people as well as remaining ‘alert’ for spotting poor rules of conduct and challenge those.

-“Sincere practice, makes the impossible possible.” ― Dada Vaswani
+“Sincere practice makes the impossible possible.” ― Dada Vaswani

 Having an attitude, a process, and the tools to realize the process (guides and etiquettes); and then cycling through the attitude and the process repeatedly is what makes a difference at the end.
 It does for us: it makes us much more alert, mindful, honest and engaged.
 It gives us back the assurance that together we can have a positive meaningful impact to the world.